 The challenge?
 Getting enough real match experience and finding opportunities for assessment.
 That’s where IPOP—and Michael—come in.

-IPOP’s Fast-Track Referee Program
+IPOP’s Pickleball Referee Program

 His guidance means IPOP trainees get access to the same training materials, mentorship, and feedback you’d receive at the national level—but right here at our facility.